Bashar Warda

-Bashar Matti Warda (بشار وردة; born 15 June 1969) is an Iraqi Chaldean Catholic cleric and the current Archbishop of Erbil (in the Kurdistan Region of Iraq).
+Bashar Matti Warda (بشار وردة; born 15 June 1969) is an Iraqi Chaldean Catholic hierarch and the current Archbishop of Arbil (in the Kurdistan Region of Iraq) since 2010.

 Biography

-Bashar Matti Warda was born on 15 June 1969, in Baghdad.
+Bashar Matti Warda was born on 15 June 1969, in Baghdad, but his family hailed from Zakho.
 Warda joined the Saint Peter's Chaldean seminary in Baghdad and was ordained a priest in 1993.
+During his seminary formation, he was deeply influenced by the mentorship of Belgian Redemptorist missionaries, studying under faculty members including the Bible scholar Fr.
+Lucien Cop C.Ss.R., Fr.
+Frans Van Stappen C.Ss.R., and Fr.
+Vincent Van Vossel C.Ss.R.
 In 1995, he joined the Redemptorist order of Flanders in Belgium, and then was sent to Ireland to resume his novitiate.
 After receiving his master's degree in Moral Theology from the Catholic University of Louvain in 1999, he returned to Iraq.
 After returning to Iraq, Warda served as an assistant professor at Babel College in Baghdad.
 He took his perpetual vows for the Redemptorist Order in 2001.
 The following year, Warda was appointed parish priest of Mar Elia Church in Baghdad, where he established a primary school.

 Warda was apostolic administrator of the Diocese of Zaku from July 2011 until its merger with the Diocese of Amadiyah in June 2013.

 In 2009, the Synod of Bishops of the Chaldean Catholic Church elected him Archbishop of the Archeparchy of Erbil.
 After Pope Benedict XVI gave his consent to this election in 2010 he was consecrated on 3 July of the same year.;

 On 17 May 2017, he was received by His Royal Highness Charles, Prince of Wales in Clarence House, London.